 There is probably not a city in the world that doesn't have a weekend getaway place for the people who live there.
 Some cities have several.
 It's typically far enough away to make you feel different, calmer, more peaceful.
-The environment may be more rural, more bucolic, or just different than the world you inhabit during the work week.
+The environment may be more rural, more bucolic, or just different than the world you inhabit during the workweek.
 Most are accessible by car or maybe a bus or train.

 Typically, a 2-3 hour drive or a 2-3 hour bus or train ride will take you to your getaway spot.
 You leave on Friday afternoon and return Sunday evening.
 This is the definition of a classic weekend getaway.

-The destination can be anything from a simple cabin in the woods to a full on, 5 star resort.
+The destination can be anything from a simple cabin in the woods to a full-on, 5-star resort.
 Consequently, they serve the same purpose and are looking to achieve the same goal: To recharge your spiritual batteries, change your perspective and allow you to relax.

 Most people know what they'll pack for a trip like this.
 The problem comes from what to pack it in.
 This is where the weekend travel bag comes in.

-The Perfect Overnight Bag
+The Best Overnight Bag

 Speaking of carrying, a handle or handles of some sort are often part of the design as is a removable shoulder strap.
 The bottom is usually flat so it's easy to load and unload.
 The flat bottom also helps prevent the satchel from shifting or rolling around during the actual travel.

 Zippers are the most used closure mechanism.
-The interiors usually consist of some sort of internal pockets, compartments or organizing system, but not always.
+The interiors usually consist of some sort of internal pockets, compartments, or organizing system, but not always.
 Sometimes the interior can be just one large open space.
 Organize accordingly.